User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: The potential expansion

 \mylabel{potl:ityp1} The interaction potential is expanded in Legendre polynomials

 Note that the Legendre polynomials $P_\lambda$ are normalised with $P_\lambda(1)=1$, so that they are orthogonal but not orthonormal.

-If $\potlitem{MXLAM}=0$ (the default), \potlitem{LMAX} sets the maximum value for $\lambda$, and \prog{POTENL} creates a \potlitem{LAMBDA} array containing entries for all non-zero terms from $\lambda=0$ upwards.
-Setting $\potlitem{IHOMO}=2$ creates a \potlitem{LAMBDA} array that contains only even values of $\lambda$; this is appropriate if the molecule has symmetry $D_{\infty h}$ (e.g., if it is a homonuclear diatomic molecule).
+If $\potlitem{MXLAM}=0$ (the default), \potlitem{LMAX} sets the maximum value for $\lambda$, and \prog{POTENL} creates an array \potlitem{LAMBDA} containing entries for all non-zero terms from $\lambda=0$ upwards.
+Setting $\potlitem{IHOMO}=2$ creates an array \potlitem{LAMBDA} that contains only even values of $\lambda$; this is appropriate if the molecule has symmetry $D_{\infty h}$ (e.g., if it is a homonuclear diatomic molecule).

 If $\potlitem{MXLAM}>0$, the array \potlitem{LAMBDA} is read as an explicit list of \potlitem{MXLAM} values.